-After careful consideration and consultation with key partners, Semester at Sea has made the difficult decision to cancel the Spring 2021 Voyage.
+After careful consideration and consultation with key partners, Semester at Sea has made the difficult decision to cancel both the Fall 2020 and Spring 2021 Voyages.
 Due to COVID-19, protocols and directives do not exist to ensure the health and safety of all voyagers, crew, and the communities we visit around the world.
 We are preparing safe, impactful, and engaging voyages for Fall 2021, Spring 2022, and beyond.
 We hope you’ll stay in touch and join us in the future.
 Please contact our team with questions or to discuss your transfer options.

 The health and safety of our voyagers and crew are the most important considerations on any Semester at Sea voyage.
 During the COVID-19 pandemic, we are continually monitoring and adjusting our protocols to comply with best practice guidelines and recommendations set by the Centers for Disease Control, World Health Organization, U.S. State Department, International Maritime Organization and the Cruise Line Industry Association.
 Guidelines and recommendations are continually evolving as the science and knowledge base grows.
 ISE will continue to adapt and adhere to all applicable policies and regulations as they are solidified and post updates here.
 Given the dynamic nature of the pandemic and the global response, all information provided here is subject to change.

 Will future voyages still happen if travel advisories remain in place?

 We are hopeful that by FA21 many of the countries that are currently level 3/4 will be downgraded and will then be viable for travel and inclusion in our itineraries.